 Community Research

-Find questions your audience asks.
+Find questions your audience actually asks.

 Sources: